martxgomez/martxgomez/README.md

 ## Hi there 👋

 My name is Marta and I am a Full Stack developer passionate about creating digital experiences that make a difference.
 My interest in web development began when I decided to complement my training in Industrial Design Engineering with the most advanced technologies for web application development.
-This path led me to study at the Ironhack bootcamp, where I delved into Fullstack MERN and developed projects that combine creativity and functionality.
+This path led me to study at the Ironhack bootcamp, where I dived into Fullstack MERN and developed projects that combine creativity and functionality.

-Currently, my focus is on designing and building digital products that are optimized, accessible and focused on user experience, while continuing to explore new tools and trends in web development.
+Currently, my focus is on designing and building digital products that are optimized, accessible and user experience centered, while continuing to explore new tools and trends in web development.

 ##